After completing this tutorial, you will be able to:

-In this lesson we will dive deeper into using twitter to understand a particular topic or event.
-We will learn more about text mining.
+In this lesson you will dive deeper into using twitter to understand a particular topic or event.
+You will learn more about text mining.

 Data munging 101

-When we work with data from sources like NASA, USGS, etc there are particular cleaning steps that we often need to do.
+When you work with data from sources like NASA, USGS, etc there are particular cleaning steps that you often need to do.
 For instance:

-- we may need to remove nodata values
+- you may need to remove nodata values

-- we may need to scale the data
+- you may need to scale the data

 - and more